nonstrict-hq/nonstrict.eu-website/Content/blog/2023-11-28-working-with-custom-metadata-in-mp4-files.md

 For our app [Bezel](https://getbezel.app) custom metadata is written into the recorded mp4 file.
 Information like the the make & model of the recorded device and some version information is there to later on be able to convert it into an interesting looking video.
 Adding this extra information directly into the file is pretty convenient as it can't get lost or get mixed up.

 However once we tried to write out metadata to the mp4 file the data often just didn't show up at all.
 No errors where reported, it just wasn't there.
-Turned out writing custom metadata to a mp4 container is much more restricted compared to mov container.
+Turned out writing custom metadata to a mp4 container is much more restricted compared to a QuickTime container used in .mov files.

 ## The basics